finnar-bin/leave-calendar-frontend/readMe.md

 - [x] Add capability to add leaves on the calendar
 - [ ] Remove leaves from calendar
 - [ ] Update leaves from calendar
+- [ ] Add error handler when can't connect to database
+- [ ] Logout current selected username if it's deleted by admin
 - [ ] Restructure for more cleaner code
 - [ ] Add animation and transitions
+- [ ] Edit floating error so that it goes away after X seconds
 - [x] Make ui elements reusable and composable